Benchmarking foundation potentials against quantum chemistry methods for predicting molecular redox potentials: Discussion

-In summary, this work provides a comprehensive benchmark of the MACE-OMol FP for molecular redox potential calculations compared to several quantum chemistry methods.
+In summary, this work provides a series of benchmarks of FPs for molecular redox potential calculations compared to several quantum chemistry methods.
 Our findings demonstrate its exceptional performance for PCET reactions but also reveal inaccuracies for multi-electron transfer processes, a limitation attributed to out-of-distribution predictions for underrepresented charge and spin states.
 We therefore propose an optimal computational workflow that leverages the efficiency of FPs for structural optimization and thermochemical corrections, coupled with a necessary single-point energy refinement from DFT and a compatible SMD solvation correction.
 This pragmatic and hybrid approach represents a more robust and scalable strategy for accelerating the computational discovery of materials for sustainable applications.